tsackton/taelgar/People/Halflings/Ander Charmheart.md

 %%^End%%
 %%^Campaign:DuFr%%
 ## Events
 In March 1748, Ander was taken with a demonic curse as a result of accidental contact with Abyssal energy during the demon summoning at [[Raven's hold]].
 The curse caused him to suffer from an overwhelming hunger for raw flesh.
 When the demon [[Oduk]] was killed by the [[Dunmar Fellowship]], Ander was released from the worst of the curse.
-As of the summer of 1748, he still suffered from occasional confusion and difficulty speaking and finding the right word, describing the feeling as the wounds left by the shranpel from a chaotic bomb that exploded in his mind.
+As of the summer of 1748, he still suffered from occasional confusion and difficulty speaking and finding the right word, describing the feeling as the wounds left by the shrapnel from a chaotic bomb that exploded in his mind.

 ### Chronology
 - (DR:: 1748-03-19): While exploring the ruined Dunmari fort of [[Raven's Hold]], Ander Charmheart heard a strange chanting, and was grabbed by a thorny vine while trying to flee.
 He later described this as like a wave of chaotic dark energy washing over him, and then exploding in his mind like a bomb.